input-output-hk/daedalus/installers/nsis_plugins/liteFirewall/src/ReadMe.txt

 ---------------------------------------------------------
 liteFirewall resolved the issue nsisFirewall exists on Vista/Windows 7 platforms.
-It support the profiles (private, domain, public) of firewall rules.
+It supports the profiles (private, domain, public) of firewall rules.
-It support Unicode NSIS, while another firewall plugin SimpleFC not.
+It supports Unicode NSIS, while another firewall plugin SimpleFC not.
 ------------------------------------------------------------

 Usage